 The last thing you want is blistered feet on your wedding day.
 Wear your wedding shoes around the house to break them in and ensure they’re comfortable - this goes for brides and grooms!

-47. Take Care of All Final Beauty Appointments
+47. Take Care of All Final Beauty/Grooming Appointments

 48. Write and Order Your Seating Plan